 Because essential oils are so potent, they should be diluted with a carrier oil before topical application.
 Some beneficial carrier oils for hair include:

-Coconut Oil — Coconut oil contains medium-chain fatty acids, including lauric acid and capric acid, that have strong antiviral, antimicrobial and antifungal properties.
-These properties help to thoroughly clean your hair and scalp, thereby helping to prevent and treat issues like dandruff.
+- Coconut Oil — Coconut oil contains medium-chain fatty acids, including lauric acid and capric acid, that have strong antiviral, antimicrobial and antifungal properties.
+These properties help thoroughly clean your hair and scalp, thereby helping prevent and treat issues like dandruff.

 - Thicken your hair: To help thicken your hair naturally, use this natural hair thickener that’s made with a combination of rosemary, cedarwood and sage essential oils.
-These oils will stimulate your hair follicles by increasing circulation to the scalp and helping to balance your hormones.
+These oils stimulate your hair follicles by increasing circulation to the scalp, helping balance your hormones.

 - Style your hair: You want to avoid using conventional hair sprays because many conventional products on the market today include toxins that you don’t want anywhere near your head and face.
-To help set your hair and prevent fly aways, use this homemade hair spray that’s made with lavender and rosemary, plus vodka and cane sugar, which will give you the hold you’re looking for.
+To help set your hair and prevent flyaways, use this homemade hair spray that’s made with lavender and rosemary, plus vodka and cane sugar, which gives you the hold you’re looking for.

-- Prevent oily/greasy hair: Add 2–3 drops of peppermint oil to your conditioner to get rid of greasy hair.
+- Prevent oily/greasy hair: Add two to three drops of peppermint oil to your conditioner to get rid of greasy hair.

 - Add shine: Giving your hair and scalp a good hair mask treatment on a weekly basis can help take care of unruly strands, moisturize your hair and add shine.

-- Lighten your hair: Add 2–3 drops of chamomile oil to your hair before going out in the sun.
+- Lighten your hair: Add two to three drops of chamomile oil to your hair before going out in the sun.

 - Instead of using conventional hair care products that contain dangerous and even carcinogenic chemicals, essential oils for hair are all-natural and just as effective.

-- It’s simple to use essential oils for hair — simply combine your favorite oil with a carrier oil and massage the mixture into your scalp.
+- It’s simple to use essential oils for hair growth and beyond — simply combine your favorite oil with a carrier oil, and massage the mixture into your scalp.
 You can also diffuse essential oils at home to beat stress and aid hair growth.